 In a series of studies, I examine how moral outrage is experienced towards high versus low power perpetrators, finding that participants report greater outrage towards powerful individuals because their misbehaviour is perceived to cause worse consequences for victims and encourages broader cultures of unethicality.

 This effect held regardless of victim’s power and in contexts where the perpetrator’s power is less obviously relevant across a diverse range of methods including witnessing selfish responding in an economic game and witnessing powerful or powerless transgressors behave unethically in a large-scale laboratory study.

-This work is currently in preparation for journal submission.
+This work is currently under review.
 Stay tuned for a preprint here.

 This work has been generously funded by the following institutions: